mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Themes provide different colours and textures to the buttons, backgrounds, sliders etc.  You can switch between different themes by changing this preference.

-There are five themes to choose from:
+There are a number themes to choose from:

 * Original
 * High contrast
 * High contrast *outline*
 * Dark
 * Colourful
+* Neon Blue

 .. list-table::
     :widths: auto